 Council staff must not commercially endorse any products or services.
-Individual requests received for endorsement must be referred to General Manager level or above.
+Individual requests received for endorsement must be referred to Director or Group Unit Manager level or above.

 2.9 Dispute Resolution

 All Council contracts shall incorporate dispute management and alternative dispute resolution provisions to minimise the chance of disputes getting out of hand and leading to legal action.